centminmod/google-insights-api-tools/readme.md

 ## Usage

-There are several parameters to pass on command line, desktop/mobile/all determines which type of site you want to test and origin/site determines if you want to test the entire domain and all pages (origin) or just the url page itself (site).
+There are several parameters to pass on command line, desktop/mobile/all determines which type of site you want to test and default/origin/site determines if you want to test the entire domain and all pages (origin) or just the url page itself (default) or just the pages on specific site (site).
 The site domain you pass much have either `http://` or `https://` prefix.

 ```
 ./gitools.sh

 Usage:

-./gitools.sh desktop https://domain.com {origin|site}
+./gitools.sh desktop https://domain.com {default|origin|site}
-./gitools.sh mobile https://domain.com {origin|site}
+./gitools.sh mobile https://domain.com {default|origin|site}
-./gitools.sh all https://domain.com {origin|site}
+./gitools.sh all https://domain.com {default|origin|site}
 ```

 ### Both Desktop & Mobile Test origin